 We teach mathematics so that our pupils develop their understanding and enjoyment.
 Where possible we apply it to everyday life.

-The school has an extensive range of ICT resources including a purpose built ICT room for KS1.
+The school has an extensive range of ICT resources .

-Each class has at least one weekly teaching session and a further range of computers / tablets within the classrooms extend the use of ICT across the curriculum.
+Each class has at least one weekly teaching session and a further range of computers / notebooks within the classrooms extend the use of ICT across the curriculum.

 There is a whole school network and the internet is accessed over the broadband connection.
 A dedicated technician is responsible for the network, whilst the ICT leader focuses on the curriculum planning and delivery.